phunanon/uMod/README.md

   - **EnforceRule**: message context menu option to enforce your server rules as either a warning or 5/60min timeout
     - Up to 25 rules can be configured
     - Message author is informed that a moderator is reviewing their message, then they are informed of the outcome
+  - **GentleReminder**: anonymously drop a server rule reminder in a channel
   - **MirrorGuild**: mirrors messages from entire guild into one channel
   - **Purge**: deletes a number of messages in a channel
   - **ChannelBan**: prevents a user from sending messages in a channel